Skip to Content

 7. Potatoes

-11 Best Vegetables Grown Underground 7
+11 Best Underground Vegetables — The Ultimate Guide 7

 For the best results, these should be allowed to sprout before planting.
 Other than that, potatoes are one of the few vegetables that are best grown during spring, so better keep track of the timing.

-Too little water will stunt the growth of the plant and tubers, whereas too much water will make the tubers ‘glassy’ and tasteless, and may cause the roots to rot.
+Too little water will stunt the growth of the plant and tubers, whereas too much water will make the tubers ‘glassy’ and tasteless and may cause the roots to rot.

 The tubers are underground stems and will tend to grow toward the surface.
 Cover them with soil mounds when they appear.